 Remove balls from nylons and check for felting.
 When learning how to make wool dryer balls you’ll see that some types of wool yarn will not felt well on the first try.
 You may need to repeat the washing and drying cycles up to 3 or 4 times.
 You’ll know felting has occurred when you can gently scrape your fingernail over the ball and strands do not separate.

 Just throw these babies in the dryer with your freshly washed clothes, and let them do their work!
 For regular loads, use at least 4-6 balls to notice a decrease in drying time.
 For large loads, use 6 or more wool balls.
 The more you use, the more quickly your clothes will dry.

 Store your dryer balls in the dryer between uses or display them in a basket in your laundry room.

-(They’re pretty!)
+Do you know how to make wool dryer balls?
+Are you using them in your laundry?
 Share any experience you have with the community!